A user-centred, mobile friendly multilingual platform.

 Working as a united team with the client.

 Another big piece of work in the discovery phase was to map out the Information Architecture (IA) of the new website.
-The initial analysis of the existing website had provided us with a good understanding of the main pain points we needed to address.
-We laid out a new navigation structure, simplified the journeys, and tested the changes with the construction of userflows.
-The userflows allowed us to connect the dots and draft realistic scenarios the users would have to navigate through (particularly useful for QA testing as well).
+The initial analysis of the existing website had provided us with a good understanding of the main pain points that needed adressing.
+I worked on a new navigation structure, based on simplified journeys, and then tested the changes with the construction of userflows, connecting the dots and drafting realistic scenarios the users would have to navigate through (particularly useful for QA testing as well).

 Wireframes.